josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 </code-example>

-This creates a separate file named `my-module-routing.module.ts` to store the NgModule's routes.
+This creates a separate file named `my-module-routing.module.ts` to store the routes of the NgModule.
 The file includes an empty `Routes` object that you can fill with routes to different components and NgModules.

 <a id="routing-refactor"></a>